Botanical garden: Role and functions

-Botanical gardens have always responded to the interests and values of the day.
+Historically, botanical gardens have responded to the interests and values of the day.
 If a single function were to be chosen from the early literature on botanical gardens, it would be their scientific endeavour and, flowing from this, their instructional value.
 In their formative years, botanical gardens were gardens for physicians and botanists, but they became more associated with ornamental horticulture and the needs of the general public.
 The scientific reputation of a botanical garden is judged by the publications coming out of herbaria and similar facilities, not by its living collections.
-Their focus has been on creating an awareness of the threat to the Earth's ecosystems from human populations and its consequent need for biological and physical resources.
+Their focus has been on creating an awareness of the threat to the Earth's ecosystems from human populations and the consequent need for biological and physical resources.
 Botanical gardens provide an excellent medium for communication between the world of botanical science and the general public.
 Education programs can help the public develop greater environmental awareness by understanding the meaning and importance of ideas like conservation and sustainability.